serverless/extensions/README.md

 EXT runs **Extensions**.
 An Extension is logic for provisioning and automating use-cases, encapsulated in a container.
 Thanks to containerization, you can use and create Extensions written in any language, and compose them together via their inputs and outputs.

-_This initial release is for internal Serverless Inc teammates only.
-The experience is currently limited to building and running your own Extension._

 # Quick-Start

 EXT requires Docker.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/),if you don't have it already.